Bitrexio/plex-api/README.md

+*This is a work in progress, I will have the whole API soon if it hasn't been released yet.*

-#summary Plex Web API Overview
+summary Plex Web API Overview

 = Introduction =